 Website design is a tricky business to be in.
 I speak from experience.
 Since 2011, we have been helping business owners, marketing managers, executive directors, and more build incredible websites.
-The one thing nearly everybody wants is for us to do is to create a website that is perfect.
+The one thing nearly everybody wants for us to do is to create a website that is perfect.
 But you know what?
 A “perfect” website may not exist.

 This doesn’t mean perfection can’t be a goal, though.
-Here are some tips to help you get your ducks in a row and get your website is as close to perfect as it can be.
+Here are some tips to help you get your ducks in a row and get your website as close to perfect as it can be.

 Identify the goal of your website